 4 mahi mahi fillets (about 6 ounces each)

-5 tablespoons Tessemae’s Soy Ginger, plus additional for drizzling
+5 tablespoons Tessemae’s Sesame Ginger, plus additional for drizzling

 1 head cauliflower (about 2 pounds)